lunasec-io/lunasec/docs/pages/lunatrace/overview/introduction.md

 ## What is LunaTrace

-LunaTrace is an Open Source supply chain security and auditing tool.
-At its heart is a web console the tracks your projects and their dependencies, looking for vulnerabilities and other issues.
-This console is provided as a SAAS ([available here and currently for free](https://lunatrace.lunasec.io)) or you can deploy it and manage it yourself.
+LunaTrace is an Open Source supply chain security platform that helps protect you against vulnerabilities in 3rd party dependencies like Log4Shell.

+LunaTrace provides best-in-class vulnerability detection with the lowest false positive rate of any Software Composition Analysis (SCA) tool available on the market today.

+It's free to get started with by adding our [Cloud-hosted GitHub App](https://lunatrace.lunasec.io) to your CI pipeline (takes 1-2 minutes).
+If you'd like to host it yourself, or just peek under the hood, you can view the [Source Code on GitHub](https://github.com/lunasec-io/lunasec).

 ### What it scans

-LunaTrace connects to GitHub repositories.
-It automatically scans PRs and the main branch.
+LunaTrace connects to GitHub repositories and automatically scans all PRs as well as the main branch.

 ### What languages are supported

+Many languages are supported, however the most advanced features only support JavaScript (NPM) at the moment.

+Enhanced
-Many languages are supported, however most advanced features only support JavaScript at the moment.
-Enhanced dependency tree information, false positive elimination, and static analysis are currently JavaScript-only in our custom engine.
+dependency tree information, false positive elimination, and static analysis are currently JavaScript-only in our custom engine.
 You will see this when enhanced analysis is enabled:

 ![enhanced analysis enabled](/img/enhanced-tree-data-icon.png)

 For other languages, LunaTrace is still able to list vulnerabilities at a level more comparable to other vulnerability scanners.
+(Just without any "tree data" or static analysis functionality available.)

 ### What it outputs